 The module performs both power-on self test (POST) and conditional self tests to verify the integrity and correct operational functioning of the cryptographic module.
-If the system fails a self test, it reports status indicating which failure occurred and transitions to an error state, blocking all data output via the data output interface and preventing use of any cryptographic keys, CSPs, cryptographic algorithms, and security functions.
+If the system fails a self test, it reports status indicating that a failure and transition to an error state occured, blocking all data output via the data output interface and preventing use of any cryptographic keys, CSPs, cryptographic algorithms, and security functions.

-While the module is performing any power on self test, firmware rules permanently coded within the executable image prevent the module from entering a state where data output via the data output interface is possible.
-During any conditional tests, the module sets a self test flag.
-Processes that could output data monitor this flag, preventing data output via the data output interface and preventing use of any cryptographic keys, CSPs, cryptographic algorithms, and security functions if it is set. '
+While the module is performing any power on self-test, firmware rules permanently coded within the executable image prevent the module from entering a state where data output via the data output interface is possible.
+During any conditional tests, data output via the data output interface is prevented.

-A crypto officer can run the POST on demand by rebooting or power-cycling the module or by entering the diags command at the serial port.
+A crypto officer can run the POST on demand by rebooting or power cycling the module.